blaze1402/textutils/README.md

 - Enter the desired text in the text area.
 - Use the buttons to perform different text utility functions.
+- Toggle dark mode by clicking on the "Toggle Dark Mode" button.

 ## Contributing